Bebolias/v2-core/README.md

 Liquidation Engine

-- how does the liquidation engine talk to the market manager?
+- how does the liquidation engine talk to the market manager? --> KEY QUESTION!
+- where should the account exposures live?

 - isAccountIMSatisfied
 - getAccountMarginRequirements